dragosu/jquery-aciTree/README.md

-  (open/selected) persistance using local storage, URL fragment support for item states (open/selected), item search & filter, enabled/disabled states, drag & drop for sorting items, each item can have its own icon image, support for using image sprites exists;
+  (open/selected) persistance using local storage, URL fragment support for item states (open/selected), item search & filter, enabled/disabled states, drag & drop for sorting items, each item can have its own icon image, support for using image sprites;

 - supports multiple data sources, each node can load his children from a different source, the entire tree structure can be serialized (including the